Review of my stay in the 38-bed dorm room at the Kex Hostel in Reykjavik in Iceland.

 There is a big bar/restaurant/common area.

-It's where I drank my morning coffee, took 3 breakfasts there, typed out my stories, drank my evening beer.
+It’s where I drank my morning coffee, took 3 breakfasts there, typed out my stories, and drank my evening beer.

 Blogging takes time.
-So taking every opportunity to keep it going:
+So, taking every opportunity to keep it going:

 Or doing some research on things to see in the city: